 Use heat and gentle massage before breastfeeding.
 Use a warm compress and take a very warm shower, as heat helps to improve milk flow.
 When the shower, apply soap to your breasts and a wide-tooth comb.

 You may see the affected part turning red; this means that this method is working.
 Combing improves blood circulation and helps the milk flow out more easily.
-Loosen your bra and wear comfortable clothing that will not restrict milk supply.
+Loosen your bra and wear comfortable clothing that will not restrict your milk supply.

 2. While nursing

 Nurse on the affected breast first.
-If it’s too painful then nurse from the affected breast immediately after let-down.
+If it’s too painful then nurse from the affected breast immediately after the let-down.
 Find a good position to feed and make sure you have a good latch.

 3. After nursing

 Use a cold compress or cold cabbage leaves between feedings for any inflammation.